Argumentative Essay: Why Fewer Christians?

 But, as almost anyone can, I could go to Mass and receive that sacrament along with all the folks there.
 Who knows me?
 Furthermore, I could do it openly by going to confession, renouncing my disbelief (lie), telling a bunch of sins (true or not), and doing some sort of quickie penance, like reciting a few prayers.
 No one would ask if I supported the USA’s position on abortion.
 Nor would they ask me if I had raped any children, if I was a pedophile, or if I believed in Hell.

-Joe Biden is the duly elected (GOP delusions notwithstanding) President of the USA and a Democrat.
+Joe Biden was the duly elected (GOP delusions notwithstanding) President of the USA and a Democrat.
 As such he supports a woman’s right to make choices.
-Not every Democrat or Catholic politician does; the current Governor of Louisiana, for example.
+Not every Democrat or Catholic politician does; the former Governor of Louisiana, for example.
 Joe does not support laws forbidding a woman’s, or her doctor’s, decision to abort a pregnancy under certain circumstances.
 I repeat: Joe is personally opposed to abortion.

 As a Catholic, Joe believes…in God, in one Lord, Jesus Christ, the only Son of God, who … for our salvation came down from heaven: and by the Holy Spirit was incarnate he was born of the Virgin Mary and became man.